iannakim/Life-After-Covid-frontend/README.md

  * Add review average on each product
  * Update user information
  * Allow users to upload a profile picture

+ ## Setup for running this application

+ * Clone this <a href = "https://github.com/fbado66/Mod_3-back-end-Api"> repo </a> into your local computer
+ * run bundle install to ensure all the gems are set in your local system
+ * run rails db:migrate to migrate all the tables for the backend
+ * run rails db:seed, to create the seed data
+ * open index.html from this <a href = "https://github.com/fbado66/Mod_3-back-end-Api"> repo </a> and you can start testing the SPA

 ## Contributors
  * [Anna Kim](https://github.com/iannakim)
  * [Franklin Bado](https://github.com/fbado66)